Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Attacking Machine Unlearning A Posteriori

 \subsection{A Two Dimensional Example}

-Inspired by Haim et al. \cite{Haim22Reconstruct}, we illustrate our conjectures on a simple example of $(x, y) \in \mathbb{R}^2 \times \{0, 1, 2, 3\}$.
+Inspired by Haim et al. \cite{Haim2022Reconstruct}, we illustrate our conjectures on a simple example of $(x, y) \in \mathbb{R}^2 \times \{0, 1, 2, 3\}$.
 We randomly generate $N=500$ samples within the range of $(-1, -1)$ and $(1, 1)$, each class of samples are assigned to a quadrant.
-We train a target model of 12 layers on 200 samples and $m=16$ shadow models with$|D^s_i| = 200$.
-We randomly unlearn 10\% of the training set with Gradient Ascent (\textbf{GA}) \cite{Thudi22UnrollSGD}, the results are shown in Fig. \ref{fig:ToyExample}.
+We train a target model of 12 layers on 200 samples and $m=16$ shadow models with$|D^s_i| = 200$, the architecture of which we show in Table \ref{tab:toy-net} (Appendix \ref{app:imple}).
+We randomly unlearn 10\% of the training set with Gradient Ascent (\textbf{GA}) \cite{Thudi2022UnrollSGD}, the results are shown in Fig. \ref{fig:ToyExample}.

 As shown in Fig. \ref{sfig:ToyData} and \ref{sfig:ToyData_partial}, MU inevitably leads to both \textsc{Under-Unlearning} (Conj. \ref{conj:under}) and \textsc{Over-Unlearning} (Conj. \ref{conj:over}), indicated by the difference in the prediction labels between the unlearned model and a retrained model.